kjmath/portfolio/_projects/modeling-emission.md

     == 0
 )

-# conservation of mass for each species, assuming:
+# conservation of mass for each element, assuming:
 # 1. arbitrarily, 1 kg system mass
 # 2. reactant mole fraction n_k are known
 opti.subject_to(